 A small act of kindness can make a big impact.
 Even though some people continued to discriminate against Ryan throughout his life, he and his family were touched by the countless examples of kindness they encountered throughout his battle.

 Someone once said “Be kind.
 You never know what someone is going through.”
 Sprinkle kindness throughout the day.
-You can visit our Year of Action page if you’re looking for some ideas.

 3. Use your voice.